michaelpq/michaelpq.github.io/_posts/2011-05-23-postgres-9-1-setup-a-synchronous-stand-by-server-in-5-minutes.markdown

     echo "port = 5432" >> slave/postgresql.conf
     ./bin/pg_ctl -D slave restart

-Setting standby_mode to off makes the slave react as a new master.
+Setting standby\_mode to off makes the slave react as a new master.
 After restarting, recovery.conf has its name changed to recovery.done to prevent to reenter to a new backup.
 After that a new master is up, based on the old slave.
 You can connect to it as if it was a normal master, and perform normal operations on it.

-If you want to set up your own servers, here are the [Standby setup files (tar archive)](http://michael.otacoo.com/wp-content/uploads/2011/05/standby_files.tar.gz) used in this post.
-It contains the following files:

-  * Configuration files (saved in $PSQL_CONFIG for the automatized process)
-  * Master: postgresql.conf file
-  * Master: pg_hba.conf file
-  * Slave: postgresql.conf file
-  * Slave: recovery,conf file

-Scripts:

-  * Setup Master/Slave servers
-  * Fallback to Slave